greenelab/czi-seed-rfa/manuscript.md

 assets and expertises of the R/Bioconductor project (PIs Hicks & Love) as well as the broader HCA community.

-By using and extending our base enabling technologies we will provide three principle tools and resources for the HCA.
+By using and extending our base enabling technologies, we will provide three principle tools and resources for the HCA.
 These include 1) software to enable fast and accurate search and annotation using low-dimensional representations of cellular features, 2) a versioned and annotated catalog of latent spaces corresponding to signatures of cell types,